-Let’s Talk!: Teens and Suicide – Join us Tuesday, April 20 @ 5:30pm for a discussion about being better equipped to have tough conversations with your teens about suicide, self-harm and other concerning behaviors.
+Let’s Talk!: Teens and Suicide – In this special workshop, the UpStreet Pittsburgh teen mental health experts discuss how to be better equipped to have tough conversations with your teens about suicide, self-harm and other concerning behaviors.

 Suicide Prevention Resources

 This page contains a list of websites and phone numbers with suicide prevention resources – for those who may be at risk for suicide and those who have children or friends who may be at risk.